Impact of strain and morphology on magnetic properties of Fe$_3$O$_4$/NiO bilayers grown on Nb:SrTiO$_3$(001) and MgO(001): Discussion

-Though the low remaining strain of only -0.6\% between the Fe$_3$O$_4$ and NiO/SrTiO$_3$, these magnetite films are less structurally ordered than the magnetite films grown on NiO/MgO.
+Regardless of the low remaining compressive strain between the Fe$_3$O$_4$ and NiO/SrTiO$_3$, these magnetite films are less structurally ordered than the magnetite films grown on NiO/MgO.
 While the crystalline quality of the NiO films on SrTiO$_3$ is constantly high independent of the film thickness, the strength of Laue oscillations of the Fe$_3$O$_4$ films grown on top of NiO/SrTiO$_3$ decreases with increasing magnetite thickness.
 This result is supported by the high surface roughness of the magnetite films obtained from the XRR measurements as well as by the broadened diffraction spots seen in the LEED pattern.
-One reason for this behavior could be the fast relaxation process and consequently the formation of grain boundaries and structural defects, e.g., APBs during the initial stage of film growth.
-The vertical layer distance of a fully strained film and the critical thickness for the formation of misfit dislocations assuming a remaining lattice mismatch of -1\% at the interface to the partially relaxed NiO is calculated to be 2.123\,\AA\ and 27\,nm using Eq.~(\ref{eq:1}) and Eq.~(\ref{eq:2}), respectively.
-The measured value of 2.117\,\AA~for the 5\,nm thick magnetite film is already lower than the expected value for pseudomorphic growth.
-With increasing magnetite thickness the measured vertical layer distance strongly relaxes to 2.104\,\AA\ for the 20.7\,nm thick film although the critical thickness is not reached.
-This coincides with the observations made for Fe$_3$O$_4$ films grown NiO/MgO.
-Therefore, it seems that elasticity theory overestimates the formation energy of dislocations in the magnetite film.